GoIncremental/gi-ui/README.md

 Reusable Angular UI components (mostly as directives), that integrate well with the GoIncremental  stack - https://github.com/goincremental/gi

 ### Release Notes
+v1.3.0
+- added giEnter directive to allow events to be evaluated on enter keyup

 v1.2.0
 - added angular-spinner
 - added css styling for ngProgress bar